rumblesan/tidal-playground/README.md

 ## Custom code

+Within the **custom** folder you can place a *.ghci* file which will be loaded after the *Setup.ghci* file.
-Any code placed in the **custom** folder can be loaded either by directly calling the `:load custom/MyCode.hs` command in the tidal repl, or by placing the `:load` command call in the **Setup.ghci** file.
+Any code placed in the **custom** folder can be loaded either by directly calling the `:load custom/MyCode.hs` command in the tidal repl, or by placing the `:load` command call in the *custom/.ghci* file.